searchisko/mbox_tools/README.md

 #### Normal mode

-Normal mode is used to parse and push content of a single mbox cumulative archive file into Searchisko.
-This is used for (re-)indexing from mailman archive.
+Normal mode is used to parse and push content of a single cumulative mbox archive file into Searchisko.
+This is used for (re-)indexing from Mailman archive.

     java -jar mailman_searchisko_integration.jar -?